maxgabut/dotfiles/README.md

 ## Installation path

-Either clone the repository ar `~/.dotfiles`, or create a symlink to the repo at that path.
+Either clone the repository at `~/.dotfiles`, or create a symlink to the repo at that path.

 ## Bash